tiprankstipranks

 Corporate Activity and Growth - Risk 1

-Our nearly fully franchised business model presents a number of disadvantages and risks.
+Our franchised business model presents a number of disadvantages and risks.

-Nearly all of our restaurants are owned and operated by franchisees.
+As of December 31, 2024, approximately 95% of our restaurants are owned and operated by franchisees.
 Therefore, our future prospects depend on our ability to attract new franchisees for each of our brands that meet our criteria and the willingness and ability of franchisees to open restaurants in existing and new markets.
 We may be unable to identify franchisees who meet our criteria, or franchisees we identify may not successfully implement their expansion plans.
-Our nearly fully franchised business model presents a number of other drawbacks, such as limited influence over franchisee operations, limited ability to facilitate changes in restaurant ownership, limitations on enforcement of franchise obligations due to bankruptcy or insolvency proceedings, and reliance on franchisees to participate in our strategic initiatives.
+Our franchised business model presents a number of other drawbacks, such as limited influence over franchisee operations, limited ability to facilitate changes in restaurant ownership, limitations on enforcement of franchise obligations due to bankruptcy or insolvency proceedings, and reliance on franchisees to participate in our strategic initiatives.
 While we can mandate certain strategic initiatives through enforcement of our franchise agreements, we will need the active support of our franchisees if the implementation of these initiatives is to be successful.
+In many areas, franchisees have discretion as to the prices they charge to consumers, which, if not well calibrated, could negatively impact consumer demand and decrease overall revenues.
 The failure of franchisees to support our marketing programs and strategic initiatives could adversely affect our ability to implement our business strategy and could materially harm our business, results of operations and financial condition.
-On occasion we have encountered, and may in the future encounter, challenges in receiving specific financial and operational results from our franchisees in a consistent and timely manner, which can negatively impact our business and operating results.
+On occasion we have encountered, and may in the future encounter, challenges in receiving specific financial and operational results from our franchisees in a consistent and timely manner.
+Further, the information we receive from franchisees, including regarding their profitability, may not be audited or subject to a similar level of internal controls as our processes.
+To the extent that we are not able to obtain transparency into our operations from these systems, it could impair the ability of our management to react quickly when appropriate and our operating results could be negatively impacted.
 Our competitors that have a significantly higher percentage of company-operated restaurants than we do may have greater influence over their respective restaurant systems and greater ability to implement operational initiatives and business strategies, including their marketing and advertising programs.
-As part of our growth strategy, we may decide to increase or decrease the number of Company-owned stores, either by purchasing existing franchised stores or by refranchising existing company-operated stores.
-Our failure to successfully execute these transactions could have an adverse effect on our operating results and could cause our stock price to decline.
-The ability of our franchisees and prospective franchisees to obtain financing for development of new restaurants or reinvestment in existing restaurants depends in part upon financial and economic conditions beyond their control.
+As part of our growth strategy, we may decide to increase or decrease the number of Company restaurants, by purchasing existing franchised stores, by refranchising existing Company restaurants, or by developing additional stores.
+Our failure to successfully execute these transactions could have an adverse effect on our operating results.
+The ability of our franchisees and prospective franchisees to obtain financing for development of new restaurants or reinvestment in existing restaurants depends in part upon financial and economic conditions beyond their control and may be subject to increased development costs.
 If our franchisees are unable to obtain financing on acceptable terms or otherwise do not devote sufficient resources to develop new restaurants or reinvest in existing restaurants, our business and financial results could be adversely affected.
 Also, investments in restaurant remodels and upgrades by franchisees and us may not have the expected results with respect to consumer sentiment, increased traffic or return on investment.

 Tech & Innovation